“I have learned coping mechanisms to help me feel relaxed and calm.” Geoffrey, Pawel

 Group therapy

-Launched as a pilot project in 2014-2015 with 7 groups, group therapy is helping them to confront their internal challenges and to address problems in the wider community.
+Launched as a pilot project with 7 groups, group therapy is helping them to confront their internal challenges and to address problems in the wider community.
 The counseling topics selected by the different groups include HIV, alcohol & drug abuse, domestic violence, rape / sexual and gender-based violence, personal hygiene and women’s leisure time.
 GRG plans to expand this pilot project to more groups in the future.

 Training peer counsellors